MichHighlander/Manga-EReader-Docker/README.md

 ```

 ## Config:
-Create a options json in this format (Optins with a boolean is without payload to the options and options with null have payload)
+Create an options json in this format.
+-Options with a boolean are options without payload.
+(Example: "--manga-style": true, will result in --manga-style being implemented in the run command)
+-Options with null have payload.
+(Example: "--profile": "PROFILE", will result in --profile being implemented in the run command with its payload)

 ```
   {
       "baseOptions": {